SimonTC35/CollectiveErasmus/report/report.md

 First we tried to do it with a panorama-photo which was taken by ourselves, but the result did not look as good as we were hoping for.
 Funny enough, a dog in real life joined us randomly during this procedure.
 ![alt text](background.png "Background")
-*Us trying to use a selfmade panorama as background for Unity*
+*Us trying to take and use a selfmade panorama as background in Unity*

 In the end we used a 360° photo from the FRI website https://www.fri.uni-lj.si/sl/virtualni-sprehod / Google Maps and then wrapped it to create a 360° skybox.
 This method gave us quite well looking results: